 What Is BeeAI?

 BeeAI is an open-source agent framework and platform ecosystem for building, running, and sharing Python or TypeScript multi-agent systems.
-It belongs to the agent framework family, not the model family, and it appears in production traces as workflow steps, tool calls, memory operations, model calls, and cross-agent messages.
+It belongs to the framework family, not the model family, and appears in production traces as workflow steps, tool calls, memory operations, model calls, and cross-agent messages.
 FutureAGI instruments BeeAI through traceAI:beeai so engineers can evaluate tool selection, task completion, trajectory quality, latency, token cost, and regressions across agent versions.

 Why BeeAI Matters in Production LLM and Agent Systems